Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: Abstract

 \section{Abstract}

-The pursuit of low-mass dark matter detection hinges on achieving an unprecedentedly low energy detection threshold.
-Germanium (Ge) detectors, when meticulously tailored with precise impurity compositions, hold the promise of expanding their sensitivity to energy levels below the sub-electronvolt (sub-eV) range.
-In this study, we embark on an exploration of residual impurities inherent to Ge detectors, focusing on their behavior at helium temperatures.
-These impurity atoms undergo a captivating freeze-out phenomenon, transitioning into localized states known as excited dipole states.
-Through compelling evidence derived from the measurement of relative capacitance, we elucidate the transition of impurity atoms from free charge states to these localized dipole states, as the temperature plummets from 11 K to 6.5 K. Our investigation encompasses the intricate formation of these dipole states in both n-type and p-type impurities.
-Furthermore, we shed light on the electric field generated by these dipole states, unveiling their capacity to ensnare charges and foster the creation of cluster dipole states.
-Drawing from prior measurements, we affirm that these excited dipole states exhibit a binding energy of less than 10 meV, thus forging a path toward an exceptionally low detection threshold for low-mass dark matter.
-Capitalizing on this concept, we propose the development of a 1-kg Ge detector equipped with internal charge amplification, an innovative approach poised to surpass electrical noise and, in turn, empower the detection of low-mass dark matter with unprecedented sensitivity.
+The direct detection of MeV-scale dark matter (DM) particles hinges on achieving an exceptionally low energy detection threshold.
+Germanium (Ge) detectors, meticulously tailored with precise impurity compositions, hold the potential to enhance sensitivity to energy levels below the sub-electronvolt (sub-eV) range.
+This study explores the behavior of residual impurities inherent to Ge detectors at helium temperatures, unveiling a captivating freeze-out phenomenon leading to the formation of excited localized states known as dipole states.
+Using compelling evidence from relative capacitance measurements obtained from two detectors, we elucidate the transition of impurity atoms from free charge states to these dipole states as the temperature drops from 11 K to 6.5 K. Our investigation comprehensively covers the intricate formation of these dipole states in both n-type and p-type impurities.
+Furthermore, we shed light on the electric field generated by these dipole states, revealing their ability to trap charges and facilitate the creation of cluster dipole states.
+Confirming findings from previous measurements, we establish that these excited dipole states exhibit a binding energy of less than 10 meV, offering an exceptionally low detection threshold for MeV-scale DM.
+Building upon this concept, we propose the development of a 1-kg Ge detector with internal charge amplification—an innovative approach poised to surpass electrical noise and enable the detection of MeV-scale DM with unprecedented sensitivity.